nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Trying out

 1. Let's try out your first command by adding a new property! <br>Type `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-6-2021` into the command box and press Enter to execute it.
-1. Scroll down to the bottom of the property list to see your newly added property.
+After that, scroll down to the bottom of the property list to see your newly added property.
 1. Want to view the properties in order of their asking price?
-Type the command `sort property o/desc k/price ` and press Enter.
+Type the command `sort property o/desc k/price` and press Enter.
 The property list will now be ordered in descending order, with the property having the highest asking price at the top.
-1. Now let us try adding a new appointment.
+1. Now let's try adding a new appointment.
 Type `add appointment n/Meet Jacob for dinner r/At Orchard Central's food court d/19-4-2021 t/1930`.
 Scroll down to the bottom of the appointment list to see your newly added appointment.
 1. Forgot the next appointment date to meet Simon?
-Let's try to find out!
-Type `find appointment simon` and press Enter.
+Let's try to find out!<br>Type `find appointment simon` and press Enter.
 There it is!
 Your appointment with Simon is on Sep 20, 2021.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
  Some example commands you can try: